openactive/openactive-es-example/README.md

 of the latest release.

 You will need to unzip the file into the `server` sub-directory of this project.
-You should ignore the main sub-directory in the zip file, you just need to extra the main project folders.
+You should ignore the main sub-directory in the zip file, you just need to extract the main project folders.

 You should end up with a `server` directory that looks something like: